Overview

 "AmigaDOS" or "operating system".)

-At some point it must have become clear that the "DOS" part of
+recognized "OS" as its abbreviation, it was also clear that the "DOS" part of

-system which comprised not only a "disk" part, but also
+comprised not only a "disk" part, but also substantial multitasking, multimedia

 Slowly, "Amiga OS" became used to refer to the Amiga operating